La Goleta Gas Field: History and operations

 The 1920s was a period of intense oil exploration in California, with increasing interest in natural gas as its use came to replace manufactured gas.
 During this time, the large Ellwood Oil Field several miles west of the site was discovered and developed, as well as the small Mesa Oil Field near downtown Santa Barbara.
 Drillers prospecting for oil or gas drilled an exploratory well into the La Goleta field in 1929, but the well hit a high-pressure gas reservoir around 4,500 feet deep and blew out spectacularly, spewing gas at a rate of 60 million cubic feet of gas per day.
 The operator, General Petroleum Corp. of California, redrilled the well in 1932, bringing it into production.
 Peak production was in 1934, and the reservoir declined rapidly after that, being exhausted by the late 1930s.
 Total production through 1937 was 14 billion cubic feet of gas.

 While the petroleum industry had largely lost interest in the field in the late 1930s, the need for natural gas increased during the Second World War.
 Pacific Lighting Gas, the predecessor of the SoCalGas, needed a way to balance load between winter and summer use of gas, so began repressurizing the La Goleta Gas Field with natural gas, converting it into storage, and building a compressor station.

 In the early 2000s, recognizing the need to expand the capacity of their system and better level the load between summer and winter gas usage, SoCalGas proposed a project to upgrade the field.
 Four new gas wells would be drilled into a deeper, previously untapped gas reservoir believed to exist in an Eocene-age sandstone formation under the Vaqueros Formation.
 After this gas was exhausted, this reservoir could be used to expand the field's storage capacity.
-The County produced an Draft Environmental Impact Report, then solicited comments from the public and regulatory agencies, and then compiled those with responses into a Final Environmental Impact Report.
+The County produced a Draft Environmental Impact Report, then solicited comments from the public and regulatory agencies, and then compiled those with responses into a Final Environmental Impact Report.
 In June 2013, the Santa Barbara County Board of Supervisors voted to allow the project to proceed, and drilling of the new wells, and construction of the upgraded facilities began in 2014.